Apple Watch Ultra 2

 Apple added a second-generation Ultra Wideband chip to the Apple Watch Ultra 2.
 The UWB chip enables Precision Finding for locating a misplaced iPhone with visual, haptic, and audio guidance.
 There's also improved integration with HomePod and when an Apple Watch gets within four meters of a HomePod playing audio, the Ultra 2 can show the Now Playing interface for controlling media.

-There are three sport-focused bands available for the Apple Watch Ultra, including the Trail Loop, Alpine Loop, and Ocean Band, plus older bands designed for 44 and 45mm Apple Watches fit the new model.
+There are three sport-focused bands available for the Apple Watch Ultra, including the Trail Loop, Alpine Loop, and Ocean Band, plus bands designed for 44mm, 45mm, and 46mm Apple Watches fit the Ultra model.
 The Trail Loop band is the thinnest Apple Watch band to date, while the Alpine Loop features high-strength yarn and a woven design made for durability.
 The Ocean Band is for extreme water sports and features a flexible fluoroelastomer that can stretch to fit over a wetsuit.
+There's also a titanium Milanese Loop that came out in September 2024, and Apple says it is ideal for everyday wear and water activities.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.